Peremptory challenge

+The right of peremptory challenge is a legal right in jury selection for the attorneys to reject a certain number of potential jurors or judges without stating a reason.
+The idea behind peremptory challenges is that if both parties have contributed in the configuration of the jury, they will find its verdict more acceptable.
+The use of peremptory challenges is controversial as some feel it has been used to undermine the balanced representation on a jury which would occur using random selection.
+Many jurisdictions limit or prohibit peremptory challenges.

+Description

-In American and Australian law, the right of peremptory challenge is a right in jury selection for the attorneys to reject a certain number of potential jurors without stating a reason.
+In law, the right of peremptory challenge is a right in jury selection for the attorneys to reject a certain number of potential jurors without stating a reason.
 Other potential jurors may be challenged for cause, i.e. by giving a good reason why they might be unable to reach a fair verdict, but the challenge will be considered by the presiding judge and may be denied.
 A peremptory challenge can be a major part of voir dire.
 A peremptory challenge also allows attorneys to veto a potential juror on a "hunch".

 The idea behind peremptory challenges is that if both parties have contributed in the configuration of the jury, they will find its verdict more acceptable.
-The existence of peremptory challenges is argued to be an important safeguard in the judicial process, allowing both the defendant and the prosecution to get rid of potentially biased jurors.
+The existence of peremptory challenges is alleged to be an important safeguard in the judicial process, allowing both the defendant and the prosecution to get rid of potentially biased jurors, however with no reason given for their dismissal, this could never be proven.
 Their use allows attorneys to use their training and experience to dismiss jurors who might say the correct thing, but might otherwise harbor prejudices that could infringe the rights of the defendant to a fair trial.